denten-books/plain-text/0-intro.md

 The word processor, the operating system, and the electronic book are some of the sites that stage the encounter between literary theory and practice today.
-In *Plain Text* I introduce a method of computational hermeneutics, which is a form of textual analysis strongly influenced by materialist critique.
-Where "distant reading" and cultural analytics perceive patterns across large-scale copora, computational hermeneutics breaks textuality down into its minute constituent components.
+In *Plain Text* I introduce a method of computational poetics, which is a form of textual analysis strongly influenced by materialist critique.
+Where "distant reading" and cultural analytics perceive patterns across large-scale copora, computational poetics breaks textuality down into its minute constituent components.
 It is at this scale that I find readers and writers becoming fundamentally alienated from the immediate material contexts of knowledge production.
 Mine is not however a post-human materialism of the kind